trueos/trueos-docs/trueos-handbook/preinstall.rst

 boot into the installation program.
 If it does not or if using an ISO stored on the hard disk, press :kbd:`F12` to select the boot device when the message to do so appears, then press :kbd:`c` to boot from CD-ROM.
-Proceed through the installation as described in :ref:`Installing TrueOS`.
+Proceed through the installation as described in the :ref:`Install` section.

 .. note:: If the installer GUI doesn't appear to load after configuring your virtual machine, you may need to enable **EFI** in Virtualbox by